Car Repossession Rights in Georgia

 Georgia law mandates that repossessions occur peacefully, meaning lenders:

-• Cannot break into a locked garage
+• Cannot break into a locked garage or use force to repossess a vehicle from private property

 • Must avoid using or threatening violence